chrisbodger/VeinCam/Meeting Minutes/Meeting Minutes 31-7-2018.md

 Tentatively organised for Wednesday 12pm and Saturday 2pm.

 ## Value Proposition
-Our VeinCam device will help medical professionals who want to perform intravenous procedures by externally visualising a patient’s veins and increasing the likelihood of successfully accessing those veins to reduce patient discomfort, and increase medical staff efficiency with the procedure.
+Our VeinCam device will help medical professionals who want to perform intravenous procedures by externally visualising a patientï¿½s veins and increasing the likelihood of successfully accessing those veins to reduce patient discomfort, and increase medical staff efficiency with the procedure.

 (Our [PRODUCT/SERVICE] will help [CUSTOMER/SEGMENT] who want to [THE JOB] by [WHAT YOU ARE FIXING] and [WHAT BENEFIT YOU BRING])